For a list of other possible reasons, check out the Note section below.

 In the event logs, an event ID 517 sourced from 'Backup' is logged, containing the following:

-This issue is specific to Windows 2008 R2 machines running within VMware, and relates to the SCSI controller drivers.
+This issue is specific to Windows 2008 R2 machines running within VMware, Xen or other virtualisation system, and relates to the SCSI controller drivers.

 More details can be found on the following Technet page:

 Further discussion of the problem can be found here:

 SymptomSystem State backup fails at the SplitVHD stage with the following messages: